rohanurkude28/BigDataTechStackConcepts/Spark.md

-Ways to create a dataframe:
+Ways to create a DataSets:
 - From existing DF.toDS
 - Reading a specific datasource from a file. `spark.read.json(""").as[Person]`